'Star Wars' Firing Reveals a Disturbance in the Franchise

 But an insider argues that Rian Johnson (Looper) shot Star Wars: The Last Jedi, set for release in December, seamlessly, proving that the right director can execute without major interference from Lucasfilm.
 The search for new and interesting filmmakers will continue and for many, perhaps, the siren call of Star Wars will be impossible to resist.

 On the Han Solo movie, a high-level insider says Kennedy and Disney "were hoping for a meeting of the minds [with Lord and Miller] that never came."
-But if had Kennedy fired them earlier, another source says, "People would say, 'Why the hell didn't you try to work it out?'
+But if Kennedy had fired them earlier, another source says, "People would say, 'Why the hell didn't you try to work it out?'
 You're damned if you do and damned if you don't."

-Read more: Disney Orders Reshoots for 'Star Wars' Stand-Alone 'Rogue One' This Summer
+June 26, 1:15 pm A previous version of this article stated that the crew of the Han Solo spinoff broke into applause following the announcement of Ron Howard as director.
+In fact, these sources say the applause came at the end of the meeting in which the departure of Lord and Miller was announced and they were informed a new director would be arriving.
+These sources say the mood at the meeting was somber but there was applause "in support of the movie."